 What Users Think About HubSpot

 HubSpot users are most enthusiastic about how the platform enables them to manage all of their sales and marketing needs in one place.
 However, many feel that the software is an expensive option that doesn’t offer the same basic features available in more affordable options.
-Visit our HubSpot user reviews page to find out what small businesses are saying about the platform.

 The best email marketing services feature list management and segmentation, user-friendly features, analytics and reporting, app integration, and reliable customer service.
 Software should come at an accessible price point that reflects the functionality required by your small business.
 We reviewed the options so you can choose the best email marketing software for your business.